Key Takeaways:

 Lighter roasts tend to be more acidic than darker roasts.

-Brewing methods such as drip brewing or extraction can also impact acidity levels.
+Brewing methods such as drip brewing or espresso extraction can also impact acidity levels.
 Ultimately, personal preference plays a key role in determining the desired level of acidity in your coffee.

 Understanding Cold Brew Coffee